henrysteinitz/lr_tensors/readme.md

 ## Motivation

-Most state-of-the-art machine learning systems are almost-everywhere dif- ferentiable functions with parameters trained by gradient optimization techniques such as stochastic gradient descent (SGD) or SGD with momentum.
-These gradi- ent methods typically have 1 or several constant scalar hyperparameters such as a learning rate λ that dictate their optimization dynamics.
+Most state-of-the-art machine learning systems are almost-everywhere differentiable functions with parameters trained by gradient optimization techniques such as stochastic gradient descent
+(SGD) or SGD with momentum.
+These gradient methods typically have 1 or several constant scalar hyperparameters such as a learning rate λ that dictate their optimization dynamics.
 The internal state of these optimizers are typically characterized by at most a handful of scalar variables.

 While unbiased stochastic error gradients are theoretically motivated and efficiently computable [1], they often diverge from the optimal update direction.
 For example,